envelope-zero/backend/README.md

 :warning: If you do not configure a postgresql database, sqlite will automatically be used.
 Mount a persistent volume to the `/data` directory - this is where the sqlite database is stored.
 If you do not do this, you will lose all data every time the container is deleted.

+If you serve the backend with a reverse proxy under a different path than `/`, note the following:

+- Your reverse proxy must set the `x-forwarded-host` header so that correct URIs are generated
+- If you do not serve the backend at the prefix `/api` (required by the [frontend](https://github.com/envelope-zero/frontend)), your reverse proxy needs to set the `x-forwarded-prefix` header

 The backend can be configured with the following environment variables.
 None are required.

 | Name                 | Type                      | Default                                              | Description                                                                                                                                                       |